cboulanger/bibliograph-docker/README.md

 a good way to test the application.
 The setup is very simple and should not be used in production.
 The code is the latest version published at [Sourceforge](http://sourceforge.net/projects/bibliograph/files/).

+On Mac and Windows, use [Kitematic](https://kitematic.com/) to run the image.

-Download and build the container with
+On Linux or if you like the command line, download and build the container with

 ```
 sudo docker pull cboulanger/bibliograph